nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 Why is it a bad idea to do this?
 (Notice here that the `reproducibility_course` project could now track the entire `more_scripts` repository.)
-How can we undo this `git init`?
+How can we undo this "git init"?

 Git repositories can interfere with each other if they are "nested" in the directory of another: the outer repository will try to version-control the inner repository.
 Therefore, it's best to create each new Git repository in a separate directory.
-To be sure that there is no conflicting repository in the directory, check the output of `git status`.
+To be sure that there is no conflicting repository in the directory, check the output of "git status".
 If it looks like the following, you are good to go to create a new repository:

 ~~~